artshishkin/art-infybuzz-spring-batch/README.md

 # art-infybuzz-spring-batch
-Tutorial - Batch Processing with Spring Batch &amp; Spring Boot - from Infybuzz (Udemy)
+Tutorial - Batch Processing with Spring Batch and Spring Boot - from Infybuzz (Udemy)